JHaarla/GifTastic/README.md

 - User can add buttons for more query terms
 - All existing and added buttons are added to the DOM dynamically from an array via a for loop

-*This is a homework assignment for UNCC Coding Bootcamp*

-Written by Jarkko Haarla
+All code written by Jarkko Haarla